zeniusco/n8n-server-setup/README.md

 proxy_read_timeout 300s;
 ```
 - **Save the file.**
-- **Click the “Reload Nginx” button in RunCloud** to apply the changes.
+- **Click the "Reload Nginx” button in RunCloud** to apply the changes.

 ## **9\.
 Install Docker & Docker Compose (One-Time, SSH Step)**